 On 1 September 2019, the new insurance law No.125 for the year 2019 has been issued, this law is effective from 28 August 2019.
 This law supersedes the law No. 24 of 1961.
-Up to the reporting date, the Executive Regulations of the new law have not been issued yet.
+The Executive Regulations of the new law have not been issued yet.

 The Company is a subsidiary of International Financial Advisors Holding -KPSC ("the Parent Company").
 The Company is engaged in: